-If you hear a strange knocking sound whenever you turn off a faucet or use your washing machine, then the likely cause is “water hammer”.
+If you hear a strange knocking sound when you turn off a faucet or use your washing machine, then you are probably experiencing “water hammer.”

-When a valve is suddenly closed off, a surge of pressure can build up in the pipes.
+When you or one of your appliances shuts a valve, a surge of pressure will build up in the pipes.

-Remember that water is relatively heavy (dense) and that it can gain a lot of momentum as it travels through the pipes inside your home.
+Remember that water is relatively heavy (dense) and that it can gain a lot of momentum while it is travelling through the pipes inside your home.

-If this continues, these fittings may be pulled out of the wall altogether.
+If this continues, the constant movement could pull the fittings out of the wall.

-In conclusion: Yes, water hammer can damage your pipes.
-This is an issue that you should investigate before it becomes more than just a noisy annoyance.
+In conclusion, yes, water hammer can damage your pipes.
+This is an issue that you should investigate before it becomes more than just a knocking sound.

 What causes water hammer?